mvolkmann/blog/src/nushell.md

 | `where`                    | specifies a condition rows must meet to render                                                                            |
 | `wrap`                     | creates a table column from its data and a name                                                                           |

-The `sort-by` command accepts
-the `--insensitive` flag to make the sort case-insensitive and the `--reverse` flag to reverse the sort order.

 Let's look at some examples using the `ls` command.
 This produces a table with the columns "name", "type", "size", and "modified".
-Here is a command that lists the files with a `.ts` file extension, only includes the "name" and "size" columns, sorts the files from largest to smallest, and only outputs the three largest files:
+Here is a command that lists the files in the current directory with a `.ts` file extension, only includes the "name" and "size" columns, sorts the files from largest to smallest, and only outputs the three largest files: